R Tutorials Top Banner

 >

 The null hypothesis that all factors are independent (i.e., no interactions between any factors) is rejected.
 If you are getting error messages instead of statistical output, remember: R is case sensitive.
 HairEyeColor and haireyecolor and NOT the same thing.
-(Note: The warning message "Chi-squared approximation may be incorrect" means there are expected frequencies less than 5, for those of you who know what that means.)
+(Note: The warning message "Chi-squared approximation may be incorrect" means there are expected frequencies less than 5.)

 > margin.table(HairEyeColor, c(1,2)) # collapses over sex (i.e., displays vars 1 & 2)